 Sometimes when we are gripped with fear we just have to choose to have faith.
 We just have to choose to trust that even though things don’t make sense to us we are going to trust God and take a step.

-This is much easier to say than it is to do.
+This is much easier said than done.
 It means that we are going to have to take a very difficult step of faith in the midst of fear.
 But that’s faith, believing in advance what will only make sense in reverse.

-When fear is setting in pause for a minute.
+When fear is setting in, pause for a minute.
 Put things in perspective.
 Think about the larger picture of your life.
-Often times our fears blow our perspective way out of proportion.
-When our fears become exaggerated we need to pause and to put them back in perspective.
+Oftentimes our fears blow our perspective way out of proportion.
+When our fears become exaggerated we need to pause and put them back in perspective.

 The Psalms can eloquently express what you are feeling while at the same time instill truth, hope, and the promises of God back into your life.
 This is a great book to turn to when you are fearful.

-Sometimes I just flip through the Psalms and see what stands out.
-But if you are looking for a good place to start I would recommend Psalm 56.
+Sometimes you can just flip through Psalms and read a few.
+But if you are looking for a good place to start to help with fear I would recommend Psalm 23, 34, 55, and 56.